junecastillote/Get-AcceptMessagesFrom/README.md

-# Generate a Report of Exchange Recipients Accepted Senders List
+# Generate a Report of Exchange Recipients Accepted Senders

 When you need to export a list of accepted senders of any particular Exchange recipient object like Distribution Group, Dynamic Distribution Group, Mailbox and Contact, usually you can use these commands: